 Most of these phenols and polyphenols have been studied individually for their anti-inflammatory properties and have been shown to provide us with anti-inflammatory benefits, especially related to reduced inflammation in our cardiovascular system.
 The impressive health benefits of these phenols and polyphenols is what led to our decision at WHFoods to avoid cooking with EVOO in our recipes and in our meal plans.
 Many of these anti-inflammatory phenols and polyphenols have been the subject of individual heating studies and have found to be damaged in substantial amounts with the heating of EVOO.

 As described in the paragraphs above, phenols and polyphenols serve as the core substances that give EVOO its unique anti-inflammatory properties.
 Researchers have determined that small amounts of EVOO, as low as one tablespoon per day, can lower inflammatory signaling in our body, including levels of interleukin-6 (IL-6) and tumor necrosis factor alpha (TNF-alpha).
 Interestingly, in Mediterranean-type diets that include daily intake of EVOO, not only is there less production of signaling molecules like TNF-alpha, but there is also less activity by the cell receptors for these pro-inflammatory molecules.
-(This decreased receptor activity has been shown for tumor necrosis factor receptor 60 (TNFR 60) and tumor necrosis factor receptor 80 (TNFR 80).
-Levels of C-reactive protein (CRP) have also been show to decrease with daily intake of EVOO.
+Levels of C-reactive protein (CRP) have also been shown to decrease with daily intake of EVOO.

 In this anti-inflammatory context, it is also worth noting that oxidative stress—a process that often parallels the process of chronic inflammation—is reduced by regular consumption of EVOO.
 One common blood marker used to monitor oxidative stress is the formation of substances called F2-isoprostanes, and studies have shown 10-15% lower levels of this blood marker following EVOO intake.